leikareipa/rallysported-frontend/README.md

 Verbose instructions to follow, but suffice to say for now that, to test RallySportED on your localhost, use ```localhost/?track=abc``` as the address.
 This will load the sample track from ```res/tracks/abc.zip```.

 ### Todo
-- [ ] Changing a prop's type in the editor.
-(This can already be done indirectly through the manifesto file.)
 - [ ] Editing of textures.
 - [ ] A user interface that works on mobile devices.
 - [ ] Highlight prop locations in the paint view.